tinode/chat/chatbot/README.md

 This is a rudimentary chatbot for Tinode using [gRPC API](../pbx/).
 It's written in Python as a demonstration that the API is language-independent.

 The chat bot subscribes to events stream using Plugin API and logs in as 'Tino the Chatbot' user.
 The event stream API is used to listen for new accounts.
 When a new account is created, the bot initiates a p2p topic with the new user.
-Then it listens for messages sent to the topic and responds to each with a random quote.
+Then it listens for messages sent to the topic and responds to each with a random quote from `quotes.txt` file.

 Generated files are provided for convenience.
 You may re-generate them if needed:
 ```